-There can be a maximum of 32 sessions at once per VM, whereas session 0 is reserved for the root session.
+There can be a maximum of 32 sessions at once per VM, whereas session 0 always is reserved for the root session (the root session is part of that limit).

 This root session is controlling all other guest sessions and also is responsible for actions which require system level privileges.